ratschlab/secedo/README.md

-# SVC (Somatic Variant Caller)
+# SILVER (SIngle celL Variant callER)
-`SVC` is able to cluster cells and perform variant calling based on information obtained from single-cell DNA sequencing. `SVC` takes as input `BAM` files containing the aligned data for each cell and provides as output a clustering of the cells and, optionally, VCF files pinpointing the changes relative to a reference genome.
+`SILVER` is able to cluster cells and perform variant calling based on information obtained from single-cell DNA sequencing. `SILVER` takes as input `BAM` files containing the aligned data for each cell and provides as output a clustering of the cells and, optionally, VCF files pinpointing the changes relative to a reference genome.

-`SVC` is descirbed in detail in the following paper: [Clustering cells based on single-cell DNA-sequencing data withultra-low coverage](coming soon)
+`SILVER` is descirbed in detail in the following paper: [Clustering cells based on single-cell DNA-sequencing data withultra-low coverage](coming soon)

 ## Prerequisites
 * GNU GCC with C++17 (gcc-8.0.1 or higher), LLVM Clang (clang-7 or higher), or AppleClang